 Yet, most sellers are familiar with that sinking feeling that comes after a sales call has gone wrong.
 Maybe they ran out of time and didn’t have the chance to cover everything they’d hoped to.
 Perhaps the prospect barely spoke.
 Or, maybe the buyer raised objections the seller just wasn’t ready to handle – which left them fumbling.

-Have you ever scheduled a 30-minute sales call, only to run out of time before you’ve covered everything you hoped to?
+Have you ever scheduled a 30-minute sales call, only to run out of time before you’ve covered everything you wanted to?
 Maybe the customer had a lot of questions, or perhaps they took things in a different direction than you anticipated.
 As the end of your time approached, you likely felt a sense of panic kick in, and you may have come across as rushed or disorganized.

-So if you scheduled 30 minutes, you have a few options.
+So if you’ve scheduled 30 minutes, you have a few options.
 You can ask the prospect if it’s possible to run over (which it often isn’t, as prospects have busy schedules, too).
 Or, you can end the call without covering everything — and hope the prospect agrees to another call.
 Neither situation is ideal.

 2. Share the mic – especially on discovery calls

-Sales calls, like any conversation, should be a give and take.
-Both parties should have an equal opportunity to share what’s on their mind – and ask and answer questions.
+A sales call, like any conversation, should be a give and take.
+Both parties should have an equal opportunity to share what’s on their mind — and ask and answer questions.

-But oftentimes, that’s not the case.
-Instead, sales reps do the lion’s share of the talking – while prospects sit quietly and (hopefully) take it all in.
-On average, customers talk just 44% of the time on sales calls.
-During discovery stages, this number is slightly higher – 51%.
+But often, that’s not the case.
+Instead, sales reps do the lion’s share of the talking — while prospects sit quietly and (hopefully) take it all in.
+On average, customers talk just 37% of the time on sales calls, which is down significantly from 44% in 2021.

 3. Keep monologues in check